EngMoheb/Candy-_Distribution_SQL/README.md

 Orders dip sharply on Thursday (9.2 %) and Friday (9.9 %), indicating mid-week troughs.

-DDD" Data_Driven_Decision"
+### Data_Driven_Decision

-Optimize Staffing & Fulfillment 🏭
+- Optimize Staffing & Fulfillment 🏭

 Schedule peak teams on Tuesdays, Sundays, and Mondays; assign lower headcount for Thursday–Friday maintenance.

-Promotional Cadence 🎯
+- Promotional Cadence 🎯

 Launch “Mid-Week Boost” campaigns on Thursdays to smooth demand; highlight weekend flash sales on Saturdays.

-Email & Ad Timing ✉️
+- Email & Ad Timing ✉️

 Send targeted email blasts on Mondays and Sundays when open-rates and conversion potential are highest.

-Weekend Incentives 🛍️
+- Weekend Incentives 🛍️

 Offer “Weekend-Only” bundles or free-ship thresholds to capitalize on strong Saturday/Sunday traffic.

+---

 **Advanced Questions**

-1.Who are our highest–lifetime–value customers, and how do they ship?
+1.**_Who are our highest–lifetime–value customers, and how do they ship?_**
 ```sql
 -- 1. Aggregate per customer and shipping mode
 WITH customer_totals AS (